 In a web browser, go to http://webmail.saintmarys.edu.
-Enter your Saint Mary's user name and password where prompted.
+Enter your Saint Mary's e-mail address and password where prompted.
 Click on the Sign In button or press the Return key.

 If you are having problems accessing your Saint Mary's Google Apps account, please try the following: